PhoenixPan/FrontEndDevelopment/bootstrap.md

   ```

 ### form-group
+1. .form-group: Wrap labels and controls in .form-group (in div) for an automatic spacing optimization
-Individual form controls automatically receive some global styling.
-All textual <input>, <textarea>, and <select> elements with .form-control are set to width: 100%; by default.
-Wrap labels and controls in .form-group for an automatic spacing optimization.
+2. .form-control: All textual <input>, <textarea>, and <select> elements with .form-control are set to width: 100%; by default.
+If removed, elements will become browser default design (no corners, spacing, padding, etc.)
+3. <form class="form-inline">: makes this form in line